legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one was the victim of mistreatment while living at Chulio Hills Health and Rehabilitation Center (SFF)?
 Contact the Georgia nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
 We represent Floyd County victims of abuse and neglect in all areas including Rome.

 We offer every client a free, initial case consultation.
-Additionally, our law firm offers a 100% "No Win/No-Fee" Guarantee.
+Additionally, our network of attorneys offers a 100% "No Win/No-Fee" Guarantee.
 This promise means you do not owe us anything until we have secured monetary compensation on your behalf.